Department Head: Paul Mitri

 Degrees offered: Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), Master of Fine Arts (MFA)

-Undergraduate programs: BA—General Theatre Arts Studies; BFA—Students choose an emphasis in Acting; Theatre Design and Technology, which offers concentrations in costume design, film production, lighting design, technical production, scenic design, and stage management; or Theatre Education with certification or applied theatre concentrations.
+Undergraduate programs: BA—General Theatre Arts Studies; BFA—Students choose an emphasis in Acting; Theatre Design and Technology, which offers options in costume design, film production, lighting design, technical production, scenic design, and stage management; or Theatre Education with certification.

 Graduate specializations: MFA—Design (scenery, costume, lighting)